girst/dst-live-mirror-of-git.gir.st/README.md

 supplying an integer as the second argument (caveat: the API will still return all items marked as important (yellow bar in the website) on top of the number of requested items).
-Supply a truthy value for `img` to `format` to display images in-line using Unicode half-blocks, or supply a truthy value to `noembed` to disable inline-tweets and selected user comments.
-The default is to show textual content inline, and embedded media as a URL.
-To enable word wise diffing of updates, supply wdiff with a truthy value.
+If `viu` is available (and `--noimg` isn't supplied), images will be displayed in-line using Unicode half-blocks.
+Tweets will be inlined unless `--noembed` is provided.
+Otherwise, the URL of the embedded content is printed below the posts.

-*Example*: `./ticker 2000103942403 0 | ./format`
+Word wise diffing (needs wdiff) of updates can be disabled by supplying `--nodiff`.

 Please be aware that this project is not endorsed by or affiliated with derStandard.at and may or may not be in compliance with their terms of